Three progressively better ways to generate a random string in Python — March 23, 2010

 Now that is what I’m talking about: a classic Murakami novel, with

-In [book: The Wind-Up Bird Chronicle], the dude’s cat disappears, *and then shit gets real*.
+In The Wind-Up Bird Chronicle, the dude’s cat disappears, and then shit gets real.
 (Oh, and by the way: he spends a lot of time at the bottom of a well.
 So there’s that.)

-In [book: Kafka on the Shore], cats start disappearing from this one neighborhood, and a retarded guy with special powers chats up the cats’ cat friends, *and then shit gets real*.
+In Kafka on the Shore, cats start disappearing from this one neighborhood, and a retarded guy with special powers chats up the cats’ cat friends, and then shit gets real.

-In [book: After the Quake], people’s empty lives contribute in some undefined way to the Kobe earthquake; at the very end we see that our characters are tentatively bringing themselves out into the world again, becoming the sort of people they know they should be.
+In After the Quake, people’s empty lives contribute in some undefined way to the Kobe earthquake; at the very end we see that our characters are tentatively bringing themselves out into the world again, becoming the sort of people they know they should be.

-In [book: After Dark], the boundary between the Dark World and this one is paper thin, and sometimes disappears altogether.
+In After Dark, the boundary between the Dark World and this one is paper thin, and sometimes disappears altogether.
 Sometimes that boundary exists on a physical device that gets left in a convenience-store refrigerator (for instance).

 Anyway, this woman — Kiki is her name — is calling to him, and he knows exactly what he has to do: he must return to the hotel where he and Kiki spent the formative months of their relationship.
 It is a creepy, bizarre hotel, where everything is just a bit askew.
 I couldn’t help picturing an old ramshackle house, lightning flickering behind it during deepest nighttime.
 Our narrator returns to the hotel to find that it’s been replaced with a gleaming skyscraper of a hotel whose name is the same as the old one it replaced.
 Why would they bother to keep the name the same?